What Is The 'Accounting Equation'?

 Cost accounting or managerial accounting

 Transactions are recorded, and then the information gets interpreted and converted into financial statements.
-Financial statements include income statements and owner’s equity statement.
+Financial statements include income statements and the owner’s equity statement.

 The balance sheet of a company contains an accounting equation.
 The equation is basic, yet it summarizes all the accounts information of the firm or business.
 The equation is